rylandg/shrun-basic-demo/README.md

 3. A `specs/demo.yml` spec test file which showcases the basic functionality of shrun.

-If you're interested in looking at the default shrun docker file, [it's available here](https://github.com/rylandg/shrun/blob/master/docker_files/Dockerfile).
+If you're interested in looking at the default shrun docker files, [they are available here](https://github.com/rylandg/shrun/blob/master/docker_files).
 Feel free to copy it locally and modify it to fit your needs.

 ### More about shrun